Danone confident on 2012, water still strategic

 "Sentiment on Danone has been quite cautious in the run up to these results, as management (successfully) managed down expectations over recent weeks.
 We expect the stock to rise in relief, despite the only marginal beat to consensus," analysts at brokerage Bernstein said in a note.

-However, he noted that commodity prices -- notably milk and plastic -- were on a "softer trend", adding to optimism for 2012.
+However he noted commodity prices -- notably milk and plastic -- were on a "softer trend," adding to optimism for 2012.

 Danone is kicking off the reporting season for large European food makers and will be followed by Nestle SA NESN.VX on October 20 and Unilever Plc/NV (ULVR.L)(UNc.AS) on November 3.